 - What is a social plan?

 A social plan is an agreement between employer(s) and trade union(s), in which agreements are laid down that regulate the consequences of a reorganization.
-Does the reorganization of Aegon have consequences for you as an employee?
+Does the reorganization have consequences for you as an employee?
 Then the employer must apply the social plan.
-For example, if it has been decided to move your activities to a different location, to no longer carry out certain activities, or to do the same work with fewer people.
+For example, if it has been decided to move your work to another location, to no longer carry out certain work, or to do the same work with fewer people.

-The social plan contains your rights and obligations.
-And Aegon's.
-You can also find out whether your position may be discontinued or not, and what Aegon should do to help you find another position (and which other positions you should accept).
+The social plan states your rights and obligations.
+You can also find out whether your position may be eliminated or not, and what your employer must do to help you find another position (and which other positions you must accept).
 Are you unable to find another job?
-Then you are often entitled to a severance payment.
-This is also regulated in the social plan.
+Then you are often entitled to a termination payment.
+This is also arranged in the social plan.

 - What is a request for advice?